-Taxpayers must always be prepared to support their chosen comparables with factual analysis; but where high-quality, reliable uncontrolled comparables data for the CUP, CUSP or CUT method is available, those methods will necessarily be superior to other methods because they rest on direct observations of market prices.
-The regulations do not incorporate this self-evident proposition, but perhaps because it seems self-evident, it bears remembering - and reminding.
+Taxpayers must always be prepared to support their chosen comparables with factual analysis, but where high-quality, reliable uncontrolled comparables data for a CUP, CUSP or CUT method are available, those methods will necessarily be superior to other methods because they rest upon direct observations of market prices.
+The Regulations do not incorporate this self-evident proposition, but perhaps because it seems self-evident, it bears remembering - and reminding.